vallab/hanover_messe/README.md

 <https://www.hannovermesse.de/en/search/?category=ep> <br> **has around 8700 items**

 ## Conditions or filters :
-should not have thier presence in india. <br> **meaning** *: they should have dealors in india or they should not have offices in india*
+should not have thier presence in india. <br> **meaning** *: they should not have dealors in india or they should not have offices in india*

 data to be written in a csv file or in google sheet
 <br> don't which is better <br>